Ultra-Fast Online Solution to the Newman Model of Li-Ion Battery Performance

 Full thermo-electrochemical coupling.

-The ability to solve in the 3-dimensional geometries required for pouch cells.
+The ability to solve in the 3-dimensional geometries required for pouch cells and battery modules.

 Linear scalability and ability to solve systems of ~100,000,000 (and even more, depending on the machine's RAM) Differential Algebraic Equations (DAEs).